 Although there is no specialised unit dealing with vulnerable groups at the Migration Agency, the issue of special needs of vulnerable asylum seekers is mainstreamed in the training of caseworkers.
 The Migration Agency has developed training courses for caseworkers who interview children, inter alia based on European Asylum Support Office (EASO) training modules, and those who have completed this training are designated as case workers especially for unaccompanied children.
-Similar courses have been carried out and instructions issued in relation to women refugee claimants and claimants with LGBTQI grounds.139
+Similar courses have been carried out and instructions issued in relation to women refugee claimants and claimants with LGBTQI grounds.133

-Examples of measures taken given in the standard developed by the then Quality Assurance Unit of the Migration Agency on 25 September 2017 include prolonging the procedure to allow time for the applicant to put forward his or her claims; choosing a suitable residence for the applicant; as well as flagging medical care needs to the health authorities.
+Examples of measures taken given in the guideline include prolonging the procedure to allow time for the applicant to put forward his or her claims; choosing a suitable residence for the applicant; as well as flagging medical care needs to the health authorities.
 It is stressed that employees of the Agency should refrain from making any medical assessment but that they should note what the applicant states about their medical condition.
 If the applicant states they have suffered torture then the veracity of that statement must not be investigated by agency employees.
-A suitable measure in such cases can be to lengthen the time for the procedure and, if necessary, book a medico-legal investigation.140
+A suitable measure in such cases can be to lengthen the time for the procedure and, if necessary, book a medico-legal investigation.134